 Part of the Guiana Shield, an area of tropical rain forest and flat-topped mountains, the park is home to wildlife like the tiny golden frog and the Guianan cock-of-the-rock, a bird whose males are known for their bright orange plumage.

-The park's boundaries and purpose are defined in the Kaieteur National Park Act, and was created to preserve the natural scenery (including Kaieteur Falls), and its fauna and flora.
+The park's boundaries and purpose are defined in the Kaieteur National Park Act and was created to preserve the natural scenery (including Kaieteur Falls) and its fauna and flora.